 Property insurance should be required where your Entity has a continuing interest in improvements or betterments installed by a tenant in one of your properties.
 Many leases require that such improvements revert to the property owner at the completion of the lease.
-Often the value of these improvements is factored into the lease cost.
 In such cases, you should require the tenant to provide sufficient insurance to cover the full replacement value of the improvements and to name your Entity as loss payee on the policy.
 In addition, you should require a copy of the policy for your review.